MaidScientistIzutsumiMarin/tumblrbot/README.md

    1. You now have access to your `consumer key` next to `Oauth Consumer Key`.
    1. Press `Show secret key` to see your `Consumer Secret`.

 When running this program the first time, you will be prompted to enter all of these tokens.
-If something goes wrong during this process, you can always reset them through the reset menu or by manually editing the tokens file.
+If something goes wrong during this process, you can always reset them through the reset menu or by manually editing the `tokens.toml` file.

 After inputting the [Tumblr] tokens, you will be given a URL that you need to open in your browser.
 Press `Allow`, then copy and paste the URL of the page you are redirected to into the console.